-We are equipped with two Canon ImagePROGRAF PRO-4000 printers serving faculty, staff, and students.
-The units print on 42" & 36" wide, roll feed, heavy coated inkjet paper (a bright photo-glossy surface).
-The printer's 2400 x 1200 dots per inch color output, combined with special-purpose paper, produces high-quality output that is ideal for banners, signs, posters, and displays.
+The Poster Printing Center (Randall 2428) is equipped with two Canon ImagePROGRAF PRO-4000 printers serving faculty, staff, and students.
+The units print on 42" & 36" wide, roll feed, heavy coated inkjet paper (a high-quality, bright, photo-glossy surface).
+The printer features 2400 x 1200 dots per inch color output, and combined with special-purpose paper, the process produces a high-quality output that is ideal for banners, signs, posters, and displays.

 Poster printing is charged at $6.00 per linear foot.

 Included in the cost of your poster is a basic plastic sleeve we provide to protect each print.
 Unfortunately, we do not stock or sell protective poster carrying cases.
-Arbor Pack N Mail is our suggested retailer for these items in town.
+Arbor Pack N Mail is our suggested retailer for poster carrying cases in town.
 They may also be available at the Post Office and may be free of charge if you are shipping your poster in the mail.

-To have a poster printed, perform the following steps:
+To have a poster printed, follow these eight steps:

 |Step 2||Fill out the Poster Printing Request Form.
 You will need to login to our system to submit your poster request using UMROOT\uniqname and its password.
 All fields must be filled in before your request can be submitted.
 If you are having trouble logging in, please contact us at email@example.com.|